beregonb/Linux_01/README.md

 ##### Remove all tasks from the job scheduler.
 - Add a screenshot of the list of current tasks for CRON to the report.

-💡 [Tap here](https://forms.yandex.ru/cloud/641817c002848f26a078c4a6/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.